kryfnut/bidnamic-devops-challenge/README.md

         'aws configure --profile name-you-wish-to-use'

-    - Input the AWS credentials of your IAM User and set the region to where you AWS environment would be hosted ---->  eu-west-2 in this case.
+    Input the IAM User credential values for 'foo'
+    - 'access_key_id'
+    - 'secret_access_key'
+    - eu-west-2             //or where your region is on AWS

 ![sawsconfig](./images/awsconfig.png)

 5. Navigate into /iac folder - 'cd iac/' and follow below steps -